What is a Strategy?

 - Connect transitions to define relationships.

-- Zoom and pan freely to explore complex logic.
+- Zoom and pan freely to navigate complex logic.

-- Always see what’s missing via the Checklist of required configurations.
+- Track outstanding work via the Checklist of required configurations.

 The Creation Checklist